 Even the smallest eye injury can quickly develop into a big disaster.

 Never take chances with your dog’s eyes because the risk of blindness is high.
-Is it a better or worse scenario when you do your due diligence but things work out badly anyway?
+Is it a better or worse scenario when you do your due diligence, but things work out poorly anyway?

 Thank you, Blind Maximus, for sharing your story.

 Hello there.
 My story is kind of long and too much to get into here.

 So, long story short, I’m blind.